SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/grammar/gramics/encoded-thing.md

 ## honorifity

-»⟮Honorifity⟯« (my term) is ⟮＿a grammatical feature class＿⟯ that encodes ⟮half of practs related to social relationships⟯.
+»⟮Honorifity⟯« (my term) is ⟮＿a sm grammatical feature class＿⟯ that encodes ⟮half of practs related to social relationships⟯.
 ⟮＿Honorifity＿⟯ consists of ⟮＿the honorifity target＿⟯ and ⟮＿the honorifity expressed＿⟯.
 »⟮The honorifity expressed⟯« is ⟮＿a gramatical feature class＿⟯ of ⟮＿the feature categories＿⟯ ⟮formality⟯, ⟮social distance⟯, ⟮politeness⟯, ⟮humillity⟯, ⟮deference⟯, or ⟮respect⟯.

 ### honorifity target

-»⟮The honorifity target⟯« (my term) is ⟮＿the grammatical feature class＿⟯ encoding ⟮the relationship with whom ＿the honorifity＿ is targeting⟯.
+»⟮The honorifity target⟯« (my term) is ⟮＿the sm grammatical feature class＿⟯ encoding ⟮the relationship with whom ＿the honorifity＿ is targeting⟯.
 ⟮No matter⟯ ⟮＿the honorifity target＿⟯, ⟮the second party of the honorifity⟯ is ⟮c_-2;usually⟯ ⟮the speaker⟯.
 There are four common values for ⟮＿the honorifity target＿⟯: ⟮addressee⟯, ⟮referent⟯, ⟮bystander⟯, ⟮situation⟯.